 Introduction

-Trauma, defined as the clinical entity composed of both physical injury and the body's associated response, is a global health problem both in regards of mortality and morbidity.
+Trauma, defined as the clinical entity composed of both physical injury and the body's associated response, is a global health problem both in terms of mortality and morbidity.
 2017 accounted for 8% of total global deaths and for 13% of all Disease Adjusted Life Years (DALY) lost [@GBD2017DALY].
 (The total number of injuries of all kinds is estimated to be at least 520 million per year.
 [4]) According to calculations done by Mock et al. [5] 90% of all deaths due to trauma were in low and middle income countries which also had a fatality rate 60-80% higher then that of high income countries and an improvement in trauma care globally to the level of that in high income countries could save about 1.7 lives annually, or about one third of the global deaths due to trauma.
 [5].
 It is also known that trauma care requires early intervention, often surgical, as by “The golden hour” concept and that most deaths occur early after the accident [6].
 It is therefore important to be able to characterize the severity of the condition rapidly and thus be able to prioritize resources on the patients most affected, especially regarding trauma patients in low resource settings.

 For patients with severe infections the Sequential Organ Failure Assessment score (SOFA score) has been developed to grade the level of organ dysfunction as a result of the infection.
 Alongside the SOFA score the quick Sequential Organ Failure Assessment score (qSOFA score) has been developed as a screening tool able to be performed bedside to identify patients with high-risk of organ dysfunction.
-The qSOFA score contains three parameters: systolic blood pressure (SBP) below 100 mm Hg, a respiratory rate above 22/min and an altered consciousness, measured with a Glasgow Coma Scale (GCS) score below 15.
+The qSOFA score includes three parameters: systolic blood pressure (SBP) below 100 mm Hg, a respiratory rate above 22/min and an altered consciousness, measured with a Glasgow Coma Scale (GCS) score below 15.
 One point is awarded for each parameter yielding a total score of 0-3.
 [7][8] The qSOFA score has also been shown to be able to predict mortality when used both in prehospital care [2] and used as a repeated evaluation during hospitalization.[1]
 Another tool to asses the severity of a patients condition due to trauma is the Triage Revised Trauma Score (T-RTS) composed of the same parameters as qSOFA, GCS, SBP and RR but with a score of 0-4 for each parameter adding up to a total of 0-12.[10]
 However there are some articles raising concerns about the sensitivity of the T-RTS depending on the type of injury.
 [3][11]

 It should be noted that the majority of the research done on this topic has been performed in high income countries and it is thus not clear if the results are also applicable in low resource settings, which stand to benefit the most of a scoring system to be able to prioritize the limited resources at hand.